Meet The Businessman Helping Giuliani Find Dirt On Democrats In Ukraine

 Parnas is a little more forthcoming about how his relationship with Giuliani started about two years ago.
 He says they attended the same political functions and really got to know each other when a mutual friend set up a meeting to discuss Parnas' investment fraud insurance business.

-That meeting didn't result in doing business together but Parnas says it sparked their relationship.
+That meeting didn't result in doing business together, but Parnas says it sparked their relationship.

 "We're good friends.
-We spend time together," Parnas says, "We play golf together."
+We spend time together," Parnas says.
+"We play golf together."

-About a year ago Parnas says he began receiving information from people in Ukraine about meddling in the 2016 U.S. election and about Hunter Biden's work with the natural gas company Burisma.
+About a year ago, Parnas says, he began receiving information from people in Ukraine about meddling in the 2016 U.S. election and about Hunter Biden's work with the natural gas company Burisma.

 "At first we also thought it couldn't be true — that it was a conspiracy theory," but Parnas says the information kept coming.
-He says some of it in the form of solid evidence, "like financial records and stuff like that where you can't dispute."
+He says some of it was in the form of solid evidence, "like financial records and stuff like that where you can't dispute."

-Parnas is a big fan of Trump, calling him "one of the greatest presidents we have."
+Parnas is a big fan of Trump's, calling him "one of the greatest presidents we have."
 But lest you think Parnas did all this to help Trump in the 2020 election, he says, "absolutely not."

 "I was doing it because I felt as a U.S. citizen it was my patriotic duty," says Parnas.

-Playing with the 'big boys'
+Playing with the "big boys"

-But Parnas' actions don't always seem to be as noble as his stated intentions.
-Consider one of his business enterprises called Global Energy Producers.
+Parnas' actions don't always seem to be as noble as his stated intentions, however.
+Consider one of his business enterprises, called Global Energy Producers.

 The company was formed to sell liquefied natural gas from the U.S. to countries around the world, especially Ukraine.
 Doing that requires permits and licenses that can take years to acquire.